NagShankar/simplesite/README.md

 ## It's just a plain HTML template

-It includes unlinked contact page
+It includes unlinked contact page to practice github basics